Share Hearing the Changes

 Hearing and figuring out the chords to a song takes the same skills as transcribing a song and is limited to the chords of the song.
 You might be doing it in real-time as you are playing the song or listening to the song.

-Without some skills mentioned above, it's often a hit or miss, hunt and peck method of figuring out what the chord changes are for a song.
+Without, in the least, some skills mentioned above, it's often a hit-or-miss, hunt-and-peck method of figuring out what the chord changes are for a song.
+This is fine if your NOT trying to do this in real time as you play.

-Here are some tips for figuring out the chords:
+Here are a few tips for figuring out the chords:

 - Is the chord major or minor?

-- Major chords are passive and sound resolved and sound peaceful, happy, relaxed, sometimes a bit bold.
-The majority of songs are in Major Keys and the I chord of the key/scale, the Tonic is typically the home chord.
-Typically at the end of a verse or chorus.
+- Major chords, the most common, are passive and sound resolved and peaceful, happy, relaxed, sometimes a bit bold.
+The majority of songs are in Major Keys and the I chord of the key/scale, the Tonic is typically the home chord and at the end of a verse or chorus.
+Might even be the first chord of the song, i.e. chord progression.

 - Diminished and Augmented chords are a bit of an unnerving quality.
 Very suspenseful.
-I, (Curt) call the diminished and augmented one of the movie chords.
-The augmented chord is great in horror movies used for when someone is not making it out of that scene.
+I, (Curt) call the diminished and augmented chords one of the movie chords.
+The augmented chord is great in horror movies used for when you know someone is not making it out of that scene.

 Root Voicings